denofn/type-fest/readme.md

 [![npm dependents](https://badgen.net/npm/dependents/type-fest)](https://www.npmjs.com/package/type-fest?activeTab=dependents) [![npm downloads](https://badgen.net/npm/dt/type-fest)](https://www.npmjs.com/package/type-fest)
 -->

+**NOTE: this project is a direct port of [sindresorhus/type-fest](https://github.com/sindresorhus/type-fest), but with the imports/exports corrected for Deno**

 Many of the types here should have been built-in.
 You can help by suggesting some of them to the [TypeScript project](https://github.com/Microsoft/TypeScript/blob/master/CONTRIBUTING.md).

 Either add this package as a dependency or copy-paste the needed types.
 No credit required. 👌